 The Corner features approximately 26,000 SF of commercial retail space, with thoughtfully curated opportunities for local Detroit businesses and entrepreneurs.
 Above the retail podium, three stories of 111 residential units offer views to the reactivated ballpark, as well as vistas along the key axes of Michigan and Trumbull Avenues.

-This project leveraged innovations in modular construction to be the first modular residential building in Detroit.
+This project leveraged innovations in modular construction to be the first large-scale, multi-family modular residential building in Detroit.
 LRG pursued modular design and construction to provide a unique value proposition for the development.
-It also reframed ideas about modular by making the design seamless and elegant from the exterior to the interior.
+The project also reframes ideas about modular by making the design seamless and elegant from the exterior to the interior.

 For the corner units, designers used a customized configuration that featured an enlarged two-bedroom unit.
-This was field-built, as there was no advantage for modular here and the stability of the unit was questionable for shipping the larger expanses of glass.
+The units were field-built to take advantage of the unique shape the corner and add specially-designed features, such as large windows.
 For the majority of the development, designers used a strategic approach to the one and studio apartments to obtain the most efficient layout.

 The use of modular construction allowed site work to proceed at the same time as the units were being assembled off-site in the production facility.
 The result was a shortened time table for tenant move in and earlier earned revenue for Larson Realty Group.